Ask a Policeman: Plot

 The next day, Dudfoot receives a letter from the Chief Constable.
 The letter states that an investigation will shortly take place to see if the police force in Turnbotham Round is necessary at all since no arrests have been made in the ten years that Dudfoot has been a policeman.
+In order to keep their jobs, they decide to try and make an arrest.
 Dudfoot decides to set a speed trap and stops passing cars down a country lane just outside the village.
 After stopping and later releasing a man who has neither a licence nor insurance, Dudfoot, Harbottle and Albert stop, question and knock out another driver who is actually the Chief Constable.
 They drive the unconscious Chief Constable back to the police station and lock him in the cell.
 Dudfoot then drives the Chief Constable's car into Harbottle's shop window to create the impression that the Chief Constable had just had an accident.
 However, when the Chief Constable comes round, he fails to be fooled by the 'accident', but the Squire intervenes and claims to have witnessed the accident, which saves Dudfoot, Harbottle and Albert from a lot of trouble.

 The Chief leaves after Harbottle makes up a story about a Headless Horseman when questioned about his old looks.
 Dudfoot states that they need to arrest a criminal soon or else their police station will be closed down and Harbottle takes him to the library to look for books on crime.
 On their way the coastguard stops them and tells them his brother a lighthouse keeper wants a light hung up on top of the police station as his grandmother is very ill and he agreed to the idea that if he could see the light on the Police Station tower he'd know his grandmother was still alive.
 (Harbottle misunderstands this, thinking that the grandmother is alone in the lighthouse, causing him to sob uncontrollably whenever the matter is mentioned.)
-Unknown to the cops, this is connected to the smugglers.
+Unknown to the policemen, this is connected to the smugglers.

 Later Albert suggests that they should capture some smugglers by placing a keg of brandy on the beach and getting a witness to see what happens.
 Dudfoot comes back into the station with a fisherman, who is carrying a keg of brandy and Albert and Harbottle say they haven't taken their keg down to the beach yet, therefore resulting in two kegs of liquor.